lewispour/Twitter-auto-Post-Bot---X.com---Tweepy-python-bot/README.md

    access_token_secret = "GET_KEY_FROM_developer.twitter.com/apps"
    openai_key = "GET_YOUR_OPENAI_API_KEY_FROM_https://platform.openai.com/api-keys"
     ```
 3. Customize `data/tweets.txt` with your tweets.
+(SKIP: If not using tweet from file)

 ## 🔧 Usage